-Another ground for modifying alimony is when the supported spouse cohabits with, and is in a supportive relationship with a third party.
+Another ground for modifying alimony is when the supported spouse lives with, and is in a supportive relationship with a third party.
 This third party cannot be related to the supported spouse by blood or affinity.
-Furthermore the nature and the extent of the relationship with the third party is important to such a determination and the court will consider economic support, pooling of assets and sharing of property among other factors.
+Furthermore the nature and the extent of the relationship with the third party is important.
+The court will consider economic support, pooling of assets and sharing of property among other factors.

 The Elbaum Case

-While one might wonder why anyone would restrict their ability to modify an award of alimony, it is important to keep in mind that a supported party would also be precluded from modifying the award in such a scenario.
-Absent a provision restricting modification, a supported party may seek modification of the alimony payments if he/she can show that his/her needs have increased and that his/her former spouse has the ability to meet the increased need.
+One might wonder why anyone would restrict their ability to modify an award of alimony.
+Keep in mind that a supported party would also be prevented from modifying the award in such a scenario.
+Absent a provision restricting modification, a supported party may seek modification of alimony payments.
+The supported party would need to show that his/her needs have increased and that his/her former spouse has the ability to meet the increased needs.

 It should however be noted that “bridge the gap” alimony which is awarded to meet short term needs as a result of transitioning to being single, may not be modified.